duncanbradley/thesis/conclusion.md

 **The stimuli used in these studies reveal different approaches to conveying magnitude using axis limits. *Frequencies* plotted in bar charts (Chapter 3) were associated with denominators, so upper axis limits were intrisincally linked to datasets.
 Conversely, *measurements* plotted in choropleth maps (Chapter 2) upper axis limits were not determined by denominator values.
 The *relative frequencies* plotted as percentages in dot plots (Chapter 1) could not be less than 0 or more than 100, so axis limits were subject to logical constraints.
 Designers must consider the type of data at hand when identifying suitable axis limits for data visualisations.
 What constitutes *context* is not uniform.**

 **Overall, this work provides consistent evidence of framing effects affecting magnitude judgements in data visualisations.* According to models of graph comprehension (Pinker, Carpenter and Shah), visual patterns are encoded prior to comprehension of numerical values and contextualisation of information.
-Therefore, first impressions elicited by a data visualisation may prejudice overall interpretations (Pandey et al. 2015; Yang et al. 2021).** This occurs because … (Tversky and Kahneman).
+Therefore, first impressions elicited by a data visualisation may prejudice overall interpretations (Pandey et al. 2015; Yang et al. 2021).** This occurs because … (Tversky and Kahneman, 1974) - anchoring - prior information - estimations

+Another framework for understanding these is… Similarly, these effects could be considered framing effects, where influenced by surrounding information.
+It’s not necessarily one or the other - the frame of reference is what creates that initial first impression.
+It’s a trivial. temporal distinrtion
-Reyna (2008), Stone et al,.
+(Tversky and Kahneman, 1981) - Framing effect - preferences - presentation of information itself Reyna (2008), Stone et al,.
 2015 - importance of gist

-# Data Visualisation Literacy
+## Data Visualisation Literacy

 **Data visualisation literacy levels did not account for variation in responses to axis manipulations.
 This accords with research on axis truncation, which found that the same subjective literacy measure was not associated with the degree of bias in judgements of relative differences (Yang et al., 2021).
 The same has also been observed using an objective literacy measure (Okan et al., 2018).
 Another experiment on the same issue, using yet another literacy measure, did observe that data visualisation literacy predicted bias (Driessen et al., 2022).
 However, a lack of diversity in the sample’s literacy levels diminished confidence in the utility of this measure.**

 **Variability in participants’ responses is evident, suggesting the data visualisation literacy employed measure was not best placed to capture these differences.
 The measure may register basic skills for comprehending visualisations, rather than susceptibility to visualisation design (Yang et al., 2021).
 Ge et al. suggest that critical thinking skills predict the degree of bias elicited by deceptive designs, and produce a literacy measure designed to capture this capacity.
 However, its considerable length makes it unsuitable for use as a covariate in experimental studies.
 A shorter literacy measure of critical thinking in comprehension of data visualisations would be valuable.**

-# Contributions and Implications
+## Contributions and Implications

 **This investigation addresses a neglected topic in data visualisation research.
 Empirical results demonstrating viewers’ sensitivity to *absolute magnitude* present new considerations for design.
 Experiments were designed to generate robust evidence (Kosara, 2016), enhancing the findings of intial work on this topic (Sandman et al., 1994).
 Furthermore, a focus on identifying underlying cognitive mechanisms provides insight into how graphical cues to magnitude are processed, and additional factors influencing interpretations.**